nightwarrior-xxx/edith/README.md

 # Features
 - Welcomes to the new comers
 - Maintain discipline in the channel if someone misbehaves
+- List the links to the upcoming Open Source Communities events

 *Feature addition is still in progress*